About Snobs Creek Falls

 Experiencing Snobs Creek Falls

-From the parking bay alongside the unsealed access road, there were two paths to choose from.
+From the parking bay alongside the unsealed access road (see directions below), there were two paths to choose from.

 The path on the right led a mere 25m downhill to some small cascades further upstream of the Snobs Creek Falls.